OPTICAL GAS IMAGING DRONE Ventus OGI Integrated to DJI Matrice 300

 The answer is yes—sometimes.
 Most thermal imagers can’t directly detect gases, but OGI cameras are highly specialized thermal cameras that are spectrally filtered to visualize specific gas emissions.

 DETECTS A VARIETY OF GASES:

 Benzene, Ethanol, Ethylbenzene, Heptane, Hexane, Isoprene, Methanol, MEK, MIBK, Octane, Pentane, 1-Pentene, Toluene, Xylene, Butane, Ethane, Methane, Propane, Ethylene, and Propylene.

-DHA have many research hours on this topic and are prepared to share their current projects.
+DHA has many research hours on this topic and is prepared to share its current projects.